-The mission of MDHA is to provide minority, women, and small business enterprises with fair and equal accessibility to all its procurement opportunities.
+The mission of MDHA is to provide minority, women, small, and service-disabled veteran business enterprises with fair and equal accessibility to all its procurement opportunities.
 Collectively we refer to these businesses as “Diversity Business Enterprise (DBE).”
 MDHA is committed to increasing the participation in all aspects of its’ contracting of purchasing programs, including but not limited to procurement of equipment, construction and development projects, and professional services.

 Certification ensures that minority, women, and small business firms benefit from MDHA procurement opportunities.
 Minority, women, and small businesses are included in our vendor listing according to capacity, capability, procurement code, and M/W/SBE status.
 Identification of minority, women and small businesses is necessary to evaluate their participation in MDHA contract activity and calculate the percentage of construction and purchases awarded annually to M/W/SBE’s.
 MDHA will accept minority, women, and service-disabled business certifications, including small business approvals from the following agencies: